 Haselkorn & Thibaut, a national investment fraud law firm, represents Northstar REIT investors and deals with cases of direct participation products (DPPs), private placements, non-traded REIT, and other alternative investments.
 These products are not always suitable for middle-class investors.

-According to studies, historically there are non-traded REITs are not safe investments even safe benchmarks are achieved.
+According to studies, historically, non-traded REITs are not safe investments even if safe benchmarks are achieved.
 This means that non-traded REIT provides paltry investment returns considering the risk an investor takes.
-Alternative investment products such as oil and gas partnerships, REITs, and equipment leasing programs are only suitable for a small group of investors under certain conditions due to high costs, liquidity, and major redemption charges for the products, if they can be redeemed at all. no.
+Alternative investment products such as oil and gas partnerships, REITs, and equipment leasing programs are only suitable for a small group of investors under certain conditions due to high costs, liquidity, and significant redemption charges for the products, if they can be redeemed at all. no.

-Financial advisor and brokers are often motivated because of the commission they earn on these products they sell them to investors.
+Financial advisors and brokers are often motivated because of their commission on these products they sell to investors.
 These products are so popular among brokers that many states now limit investors to invest more than 10% of their liquid assets in a non-traded REIT.
-States impose these limitations because it realized that they provide virtually no benefit to investors on their risks.
+States impose these limitations because they realized that they provide virtually no benefit to investors on their risks.

-Investors can call 888-628-5590 or visit Haselkorn & Thibaut for a free consultation on how to recover Northstar Healthcare losses.
+Investors can call 888-628-5590 or visit Haselkorn & Thibaut for a free consultation on recovering Northstar Healthcare losses.